alopez3702/gun-detection/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-The following commands also require one to input the name of their Minio Client, Minio access key, and Minio secret key.
+The following commands also require one to input the absolute path or rtsp link of the camera they'd wish to use, the name of their Minio Client, Minio access key, and Minio secret key.

 Run session one in its own instance (before session two).
 (It's not entirely neccesary to run session one before session two on subsequent runs, but it should be done if one wants to use a live video feed and track objects in real time.)